 “… But if there were a king over us all again and he sought counsel of a mage, as in the days of old, and I were that mage, I would say to him: My lord, do nothing because it is righteous or praiseworthy or noble to do so; do nothing because it seems good to do so; do only that which you must do and which you cannot do in any other way.”
 (Shore, p.87)

 Ged’s advice stems not out of a criticism of action, but rather thoughtless action, of action borne out of desire and greed.
-Cob, the main villain of Shore, is the prime offender in this regard: He is clever, powerful, and motivated by greed and fear.
+Cob, the main villain of The Farthest Shore, is the prime offender in this regard: He is clever, powerful, and motivated by greed and fear.
 In his arrogance and pride, without respect for the world and regard for potential consequences, his actions nearly brings about ruin to Earthsea.

 In contrast to Cob, Ged exercises proper and necessary action: He does only because he must do.
 He acts with knowledge of his consequences and acts with proper timing.
 He saves his power for when it is needed most.
 For much of Shore, he appears to do little but observe his surroundings and follow random guides.
 But when need arises, he is in a position to act and act decisively.
 Because he practices wu wei, action from stillness, he is able to use his skills in a timely fashion (but at great cost to himself) to bring the world back to balance.

 Many of the great environmental problems we face in the world today have their roots in the efforts the well-intentioned people trying to make the world a better place with an incomplete understanding of the potential ramifications.
 In Taoist thought, this can be seen as a result of too much thoughtless action.
 The notion of proper action reminds me of the Precautionary Principle: Act only when you understand the consequences and can live with the risks.
-Shore’s narrative conveys a vital lesson: We must strive to understand the world from a host of perspectives so we can properly assess the potential consequences of our actions.
+The Farthest Shore conveys a vital lesson: We must strive to understand the world from a host of perspectives so we can properly assess the potential consequences of our actions.
 But if wisdom reveals that need to act is urgent and the timing is critical, we must act and act decisively.

 Next entry: Part Two of The Farthest Shore.